Edith1715/Trinity-De-novo-Transcriptome-Assembly-/Import-and-run-workshop-VM.md

 ## Advanced operations on the VM

-In case you decide that you want to install additional software or make any changes to your installed version of the VM, the root password is 'ubuntu'.
+In case you decide that you want to install additional software or make any changes to your installed version of the VM, the root password is **ubuntu**.
 Good luck!